The Truth Behind Why McDonald’s Ice Cream Machines Keep Breaking

 At time of writing, 14.72% — that’s about 1 in 7 — McDonald’s ice cream machines were broken according to the site.

-So why are broken soft serve machines at McDonald’s such a common occurrence?
+Many articles have been written — even YouTube videos published — that detail why broken soft serve machines at McDonald’s are such a common occurrence.

 The Trouble With Exclusivity